Peugeot 508 SW estate - Engines, drive & performance

 A small steering wheel provides a feeling of agility missing from the old Peugeot 508, even if the steering itself is a bit light and short on feel.
 We also wish versions with gearshift paddles had them attached to the steering wheel because those on the column can easily end up out of reach.

-Just one 1.6-litre PureTech petrol turbo is available, in 179 or 218bhp guises, with the latter restricted to pricey range-topping trim levels and improving the 0-62mph time from eight seconds to 7.4.
-Both petrol engines come fitted with Peugeot's eight-speed automatic gearbox as standard.
+A 1.6-litre PureTech petrol engine was available in 179 and 218bhp guises, with both now discontinued.
+The more powerful of the two was restricted to expensive, range-topping trim levels and improved the 0-62mph time from eight seconds to 7.4.
+Both engines were matched with an eight-speed automatic gearbox as standard.

-A new hybrid version pairs the 1.6-litre petrol engine with an electric motor and a 11.8kWh lithium-ion battery.
-Besides managing a good few miles on electric power alone, the hybrid is also pretty brisk, hitting 0-62mph in 8.3 seconds.
-You can travel at up to 84mph in electric mode or 155mph when the two power systems are working together.
+The regular hybrid version of the 508 SW pairs the 1.6-litre petrol engine with an electric motor to produce 222bhp.
+Again, an eight-speed auto is standard.
+Besides managing a respectable number of miles on electric power alone, the hybrid is also pretty brisk, hitting 0-62mph in 8.3 seconds.
+You can travel at up to 84mph in electric mode or 155mph when the two power sources are working together.